crcapps/jdmweb/README.md

 #jdmweb
-##Web suite for Judgement and Decision Making
+##Web suite for Judgment and Decision Making